LeoGuillon/project-dashboard/README.md

 To visualize :
 - clone the repository/download the .zip file
-- open the .hmtl file in your favorite browser
+- open the "dashboard.hmtl" file in your favorite browser